Dara Murphy: Political career

-Murphy was appointed to the National Economic and Social Council by the then Taoiseach John Bruton in October 1996, serving until the end of 1997.
+Murphy was appointed to the National Economic and Social Council by the Taoiseach John Bruton in October 1996, serving until the end of 1997.
 He was elected to Cork City Council in 2004 and 2009, serving as Deputy Lord Mayor from 2005 to 2006 and Lord Mayor from 2009 to 2010.
 He also served as the first Chair of the Cork Joint Policing Committee.
 He was elected to the Dáil for Cork North-Central at the 2011 general election, vacating his seat in Cork City Council.

 On 15 July 2014, on the nomination of Taoiseach Enda Kenny, Murphy was appointed by the Fine Gael–Labour coalition government as Minister of State at the Department of the Taoiseach, at the Department of Foreign Affairs and Trade and at the Department of Justice and Equality, with special responsibility as Minister of State for European Affairs and for data protection.
 On 19 May 2016, on the nomination of Taoiseach Enda Kenny, he was appointed by the Fine Gael–Independent minority government to the same positions, with additional responsibility for the EU Digital Single Market, He was not appointed to ministerial position by Leo Varadkar when he became Taoiseach in June 2017.

 In October 2017, Murphy was appointed Campaign Director for the European People's Party in the 2019 European Parliament election.

 In May 2018, Murphy announced that he intended to retire from Dáil Éireann at the next general election.

 In November 2019, Murphy revealed that he was resigning as a TD at the end of 2019 to take up a senior position in the European Commission.
 However, this was overshadowed by the controversy surrounding the expenses scandal, which saw him collect his Dáil Éireann expenses.
 From October 2017, Murphy was mainly based in Brussels where he worked with the European People's Party.
 During this period he drew his full Dáil salary of €94,500 and his full parliamentary standard allowances of €51,600 each year.
 Murphy had the lowest attendance rate in the Dáil on sitting days by a considerable margin during 2018 and 2019; attending on 42 days out of 104 in 2018, and 24 out of 70 until the end of September 2019.

 Murphy resigned as a TD on 3 December 2019.